MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 ## Example

 The following example describes a page, which is a PromptDialog page, set with the `PromptDialog` option.
-The `Extensible = false;` is a mandatory setting, to ensure that the page is not extended so that customers can trust the AI experience implemented.
+The `Extensible = false;` is a mandatory setting, to ensure that the page isn't extended so that customers can trust the AI experience implemented.

 Use the `IsPreview` property to indicate to your customers that you're using the feature in preview, and that the feature might change in the future as you gather feedback.
 The `IsPreview` property is by default set to `false`.